Victor Wembanyama, Wembamania sweep France as Paris Olympics near

-The U.S. lost to France by five points in the Tokyo Olympic men’s basketball final.
+France lost to the U.S. by five points in the Tokyo Olympic men’s basketball final.
 Could Victor Wembanyama, a 7-foot-3 18-year-old favored to be the 2023 NBA Draft No. 1 pick, help Les Bleus reverse that result at the 2024 Paris Games?

 “Wembamania” is sweeping France, and everyone is trying to get a look at the “alien,” as LeBron James described his talent, likely to become an NBA star.